gabrieledebartolomeo/Udacity-Business-Info-App/README.md

 # Udacity-Business-Info-App

-The guidelines of this Android App can be found at https://review.udacity.com/#!/rubrics/133/view
+The guidelines of this Android App can be found at https://review.udacity.com/#!/rubrics/133/view# Udacity-Business-Info-App